fluent/fluent-bit-docs/concepts/key-concepts.md

 ## Timestamp

 The timestamp represents the time an Event was created.
-Every Event contains a timestamp associated.
-A timestamp always exists, and is set by the Input plugin or discovered through a data parsing process.
+Every Event contains an associated timestamps.
+All events have timestamps, and they're set by the input plugin or discovered through a data parsing process.

 The timestamp is a numeric fractional integer in the format: